robsyme/Parastagonospora_nodorum_SN15/README.markdown

 ### Pyrenophora teres sp. teres ###

+* * * * *
 Wishlist (TODO)
 ----------

+### Split Repo Into Public and Private ###
+NOTE: This may not be necessary.
+At the moment, anyone who can see the master branch can also see us working behind the scenes.
+It might be cleaner to have two repos: A public repo that takes major version upgrades, and a private repo that only the group can see.
+It is easy to push the private master up to the public repo for people to see.
+This adds an extra level of complication, and may not be necessary.
+I don't think people will really care about our draft branches anyway.

 ### Gene Model Validation via git-hooks ###
 It is likely that at some point, mistakes will be made with gene model corrections.
 A number of simple mistakes could be identified before the changes are commited by having a script do a quick sanity check before commits.